pepmartinez/keuss/docusaurus/docs/04-Usage/06-Pipelines/03-building.md

 * `directLink (name_src_q, name_dst_q, process_fn)`: creates a DirectLink linking queues src_q and dst_q (specified by name), using the process function `process_fn`
 * `choiceLink(name_src_q, [name_dst_q1, name_dst_q2, ...name_dst_qn], process_fn)`: creates a ChoiceLink linking src_q and the array of dst_q (specified by name), using the process function `process_fn`
 * `sink(name_src_q, process_fn)`: creates a Sink on queue src_q (specified by name), using the process function `process_fn`
-* `onError(fn)`: sets the `error` event handler for all processirs created in the pipeline.
-As with the error handler for Processors, `fn` will receive a single param with the error; in this case the error will be augmented by adding an extra field `processor`, which will be areference to the `Processor` object originating the error
+* `onError(fn)`: sets the `error` event handler for all processors created in the pipeline.
+As with the error handler for Processors, `fn` will receive a single param with the error; in this case the error will be augmented by adding an extra field `processor`, which will be a reference to the `Processor` object originating the error
 * `done(err, pipeline)`: finished the pipeline creation.
 No other calls can be done to the builder afterwards.
 In case of error, the error will be passed in `err`; if all went well `err` will be `null` and the newly created pipeline, an object of type `Pipeline`, will be passed in the `pipeline`; all further interactions with the pipeline will happen through this object

 ### Pipepine object